 It isn’t an exaggeration that a few minutes can make all the difference.

-Even showing up a few minutes later can mean missing the first bus of the day or longer lines to park (if you are driving), longer lines at security, longer lines at the turnstiles – and all those longer lines outside the park mean you’ll be standing in longer lines INSIDE the park.
+Even showing up a few minutes later can mean missing the first bus of the day or longer lines to park (if you are driving), longer lines at security, longer lines at the turnstiles – and all those long lines outside the park mean you’ll be standing in long lines INSIDE the park.